Assessing NVIDIA's Performance Against Competitors In Semiconductors & Semiconductor Equipment Industry - NVIDIA (NASDAQ:NVDA)

 -

-The Price to Earnings ratio of 56.04 is 0.76x lower than the industry average, indicating potential undervaluation for the stock.
+The stock's Price to Earnings ratio of 57.88 is lower than the industry average by 0.69x, suggesting potential value in the eyes of market participants.

 -